With at-home sampling, delivered to your doorSee Tests

 Ready For Pickup

-Your sample will be processed by our accredited partner laboratory and you'll receive access to results, next steps, and access to advice.
+Your sample will be processed by our accredited partner laboratory within 24-48 hours of receipt and you will be able to access your result, take the appropriate next steps, and have access to advice. *

 Though YOU are providing the sample, binx is here for you!